 Famous Men of Modern Times

-The Famous Men books have been revised and updated before, but these newest versions and their companion study guides (created by Memoria Press authors) are better than ever.
+These versions and their companion study guides (created by Memoria Press authors) are better than ever.

 There are three components for each book: the Famous Men book of stories that serves as your core book, a student guide, and a teacher guide.
 Some courses also have flashcards to help students memorize key points of information.

-The story books are nicely formatted in double columns for easier reading.
+The core books are nicely formatted in double columns for easier reading.
 Plenty of detailed illustrations make the books visually interesting.
-The latest printing of Famous Men of Rome now features full-color illustrations, a feature we'll also see in the other volumes with future printings.
+The latest printing of Famous Men of Rome features full-color illustrations, a feature we'll also see in the other volumes with future printings.
 A helpful glossary and maps are in the back of each book.

 The text of the stories was written for children but there are a number of words and terms with which children are unlikely to be familiar.
-The study guides list these unfamiliar terms and words, providing information about people, places, and particular events, but requiring students to look up definitions of words like "resolute" and "conspirators."
+The student guides list these unfamiliar terms and words, providing information about people, places, and particular events.
+Students will look up some vocabulary words and write their definitions in the student guide.

-Study guides also have a section of comprehension questions for each story followed by suggested activities.
-Activities include suggestions for map work (maps are included in both the study guide and the storybook), timeline entries (timeline page in study guide), drawing, discussion questions, writing assignments, poetry memorization assignments, and more--but not all of these for each lesson.
+Student guides also have a section of comprehension questions for each story followed by suggested activities.
+Activities include suggestions for map work (maps are included in both the study guide and the storybook), timeline entries (timeline page in study guide), drawing, discussion questions, writing assignments, poetry memorization assignments, and more—but not all of these for each lesson.

-If you, like me, have no idea how to pronounce names such as "Chaeronea," you will appreciate the pronunciation guide in the back of the Famous Men of Rome study guide.
-Student Guides seem to vary in regard to what is included at the back of the student guides are resources such as periodic reviews, drill questions, the aforementioned pronunciation guide, copywork passages, list of timeline events, maps, and drawing pages are among the extras at the back of Student Guides, although all of these are not included in each guide.
+If you have no idea how to pronounce names such as Chaeronea, you will appreciate the pronunciation guide in the back of the Famous Men of Rome study guide.
+At the back of the student guides are resources such as periodic reviews, drill questions, the aforementioned pronunciation guide, copywork passages, a list of timeline events, maps, and drawing pages.
+But all of these are not included in each guide.